tlswg/tls-subcerts/draft-rescorla-tls-subcerts.md

 ## Certificate Requirements

-We define an new X.509 extension, DelegationUsage to be used in the certificate when the certificate permits the usage of Delegated Credentials.
+We define a new X.509 extension, DelegationUsage to be used in the certificate when the certificate permits the usage of Delegated Credentials.
 When this extension is not present the client MUST not accept a Delegated Credential even if it is negotiated by the server.
 When it is present, the client MUST follow the validation procedure.